 Statistics also show that as of early 2016, half of all children born to women under 30 were born out of wedlock.

 Pew Research and other studies find that the majority of Americans would like to marry someday.
 So why are so many young people choosing cohabitation over marriage?
 What explains the increase in women under 30 choosing to have children outside of marriage?
-There are several complicating factors.
+Well, it's complicated.

 For starters, many young people don't want the kind of marriage their parents had, nor are they confident that they can actually do marriage well.
 Others say there are no marriageable men or women.
 Still others see no benefit in a “formal” arrangement for themselves and for their children.